 So What’s the Answer?

 Balancing a blog and a full-time job isn’t easy.
 It can be stressful and overwhelming.
 It can cause burnout, and maybe even a desire to quit.
 But I can help!
 You do not have to make all the same mistakes I did, and I don’t want you to!
-Because of that, I’m writing an eBook!
+Because of that, I wrote an eBook!
 I wanted to provide you with an easy way to learn everything I’ve learned in the last two years about side-hustling and finding balance in your life while growing your blog’s traffic and income.
-Next month I’ll be launching Streamline Your Side-Hustle, a comprehensive eBook that will teach you to work more productively, manage your time to balance your everyday life with your side-hustle, and to continue to grow your blog in the process.
+Therefore I’ll be launching Streamline Your Side-Hustle, a comprehensive eBook that will teach you to work more productively, manage your time to balance your everyday life with your side-hustle, and to continue to grow your blog in the process.
+You can learn more about the eBook or purchase it here!

 JOIN THE TRIBE!